collective/collective.geo.settings/collective/geo/settings/browser/README.txt

   cgmap.config is an object containing the following inormation:

-    - cgmap.config['default']: is an object which holds various default configurations which are used as fallback if there are no specific options for a map.
+    - cgmap.createDefaultOptions(): returns an object which holds various default configurations which are used as fallback if there are no specific options for a map.
 Currently it has an attribute 'options' which is directly passed into the OpneLayers constructor and halsd values for projection, displayProjection, controls, etc... (see geo-settings.js for details)